Why Diversity Matters

 Diversity can be somewhat of a buzzword among both students and college admissions officers.
 For the purposes of producing diversity scores, College Factual defines diversity as the most plurality.
 Schools that rank high in diversity metrics are those with the greatest variety in ethnicity, gender, age, and geographic location of origin.

-Learn About Diversity at Community College of Beaver County, and how it Compares to Other Schools in the Country.
+Learn About Diversity at CCBC, and how it Compares to Other Schools in the Country.

 The Diversity Here is Average

 We come up with a total diversity grade for every school by looking at racial, age, gender and geographic diversity.